Shubham007-web/Wine_quality_prediction/README.md

 12 - quality (score between 3 and 8)

-- Here quality score of wine 3 represent very poor quality and 8 excellent quality of wine, and remaining classes in between.
+- Here quality score of wine 3 represent very poor quality and 8 excellent quality of wine, and remaining classes in between. pyth
+- In this predictive model, I saved model weights with help of joblib library with the extentsion **.dat** (binary file).
+- Which is used to deploy model without data training again and again.
+- I deploied this model with streamlit python library.